America the Beautiful Passes

 Other options include a 4th Grader pass available to students in that grade level and a Volunteer Pass to those who give 250 hours a year to the NPS or other qualifying federal agencies.

 It’s a great deal and really worth the money, as you’ll save a bunch even if you visit a few.
-All of the NPS units will sell you the pass in person, you can also mail order the pass, though it can take a couple weeks to reach you.
-We have found it easy enough to purchase a new pass at the first park we go to after our old one has expired.
+Most NPS units will sell you the pass in person, you can also mail order the pass, though it can take a couple weeks to reach you.
+We have found it easy enough to purchase a new pass at the first fee-based park we go to after our old one has expired.

 For more details see the official page.